See the Rapid Community Report Series Web Site for more current information.

 Rapid Community Reports – DRAFT Call for community input (Google Doc with commenting enabled).

-CIRCL thanks the Rapid Community Report Steering Committee for the innovative ideas and thoughtful input that helped shape the purpose and scope of effort, the editorial and review process, technical platform, community engagement, and sustainability plans for the series.
-Interested in being involved?
-Drop us a line!
+CIRCL thanks the Rapid Community Report (RCR) Steering Committee for the innovative ideas and thoughtful input that helped shape the purpose and scope of effort, the editorial and review process, technical platform, community engagement, and sustainability plans for the series.

 Jeremy Roschelle, Digital Promise (Chair)